MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 - Reset all Azure AD settings to defaults

-- Activating ATP protection for SharePoint, OneDrive and Teams
+- Activating Safe Attachments for SharePoint, OneDrive and Teams

 - Create, configure and test retention policies